yatesmac/student_evaluation/README.md

     gunicorn --bind 127.0.0.1:9696 predict:app
     ```

-    If the above command does not work dispite gunicorn being install try this instaed:
+    If the above command does not work despite gunicorn being install try this instead:

     ```bash
     python -m gunicorn --bind 127.0.0.1:9696 predict:app